amouryas362/College-hub/README.md

 ### Prerequisites

-1. You should have [PostgreSQL](https://www.postgresql.org/download/) installed on your machine along with [pgAdmin](https://www.postgresql.org/download/)
+1. You should have [NodeJS](https://nodejs.org/en/download) and [PostgreSQL](https://www.postgresql.org/download/) installed on your machine

 2. Clone the repo
     ```sh